Building your portfolio as a Software developer and designer in 2023

 Thinking outside the box

-Building my site required me think outside of the box.
+Building my site required me to think outside the box.
 After reviewing several portfolios, I noticed that many of them had chosen colour codes for the website (primary colour, secondary colour, and accent colour), which I found to be quite restrictive.
 I decided to play with different colour shades and gradients on all of my images and thumbnails, some more visible than others, to “Make it Pop” as designers say, while strictly sticking to a white background.

 Creating amazing things with amazing people